 A video resume is a short video that entails an introduction of yourself to a potential employer.
 You can submit the video resume alone.
 However, it is advisable to also attach a written resume with a cover letter in your application in order to give a complete overview of yourself and your experience.
 Video resumes can be used to describe a particular achievement or talk about an experience that you feel is worth mentioning.

-Not everything can be detailed out in a written resume.
+Not everything can be detailed in a written resume.
 Written documents are good to highlight your achievements whereas a video resume can help you express yourself better.
 In a video, you can talk about an experience with more emphasis on the parts you feel are more important.
 You can use gestures and expressions to showcase your enthusiasm for the job.

 The best thing about video resumes for job interview is that they allow you to display your personality and creativity.

 Video resumes have many benefits over written ones.
 They’re unique, make you more visible, and are a prelude to what the interviewer can expect in the next round: The interview.
 You take away a lot of their doubts with a video resume.
-Hiring managers will be happy to save their precious time, if they’re able to somewhat gauge your abilities in this initial resume round.

-A video resume for job interview is no guarantee that the employer will hire you but you’re giving them a magnified view of whether the next round is on the cards or not.
-This saves both of you the time and the agony of going through an unwanted remote interview, if you’re not what they’re looking for.
+A video resume for a job interview is no guarantee that the employer will hire you but you’re giving them a magnified view of whether the next round is on the cards or not.
+This saves both of you the time and the agony of going through an unwanted remote interview if you’re not what they’re looking for.